shua5115/Terps-Racing-Baja-Simulator/readme.md

 ## Applications

-shift_visualizer: Graphs CVT shift curves with respect to hill angle

-vehicle_graph: Graphs engine speed, vehicle speed, and position with respect to time
+### test.cpp

-test: Unit tests for various functions of the simulator, ensuring accuracy and correctness
+Unit tests for various functions of the simulator, ensuring accuracy and correctness

+### opt_accuracy.cpp
-opt_accuracy: Optimizes simulation accuracy by adjusting "free" variables, and comparing to collected data
+Optimizes simulation accuracy by adjusting "free" variables, and comparing to collected data.

+### shift_visualizer.cpp
+Graphs CVT shift curves with respect to hill angle

+### vehicle_graph.cpp
+Graphs engine speed, vehicle speed, and position with respect to time

+Add racecapture CSV data to `data/tunes` and add row to `data/tunes.csv` to include file in optimization.

 ## Building